-The Code defines a material interest as one in which our officer is a director or officer of the counterparty to the transaction, or our officer or a member of our officer's immediate family has a financial interest in such counterparty that has a value of at least 10% of the value of such counterparty.
+The Code defines a material interest as one in which our officer or officer's immediate family member is a director or officer of the counterparty to the transaction, or our officer or a member of our officer's immediate family has a financial interest in such counterparty or any of its affiliates that in the aggregate at least 10% of the value of such counterparty or the consolidated value of the organization's affiliates.
 Our Audit Committee does not consider payments and benefits arising in the ordinary course of employment with us, or through services as a director, to be "transactions" subject to its approval.